A manifestation of order and beauty in nature is called symmetry.

 Research

-In the following, I provide a concise overview of specific topics within flavour physics and present some of my research findings in this area.
+In the following, I provide a concise overview of specific topics in flavour physics and present some of my research findings in this area.

 My research focuses on the theoretical prediction of hadronic matrix elements and flavour observables, together with their phenomenological implications in the Standard Model and beyond.